Karolina-Sas/SAP-macro/README.md

 ## Preparation before use:

-Microsoft Excel: Enabling macros
+:page_with_curl: Microsoft Excel: Enabling macros <br>
-Visual Basic: Enabling SAP API Navigate to Tools/References and enable SAP GUI Scripting API.
+:page_with_curl: Visual Basic: Enabling SAP API Navigate to Tools/References and enable SAP GUI Scripting API.
 If API is not available file with .ocx extension (sapfewse.ocx) from SAP GUI folder has to be opened.

 #### Software: Power BI,  ERP SAP R/3., Microsoft Excel, Visual Basic Editor